Aladin147/BLKWDS_Manager/docs/project_status.md

      - [x] Add graceful fallbacks for all database operations
      - [x] Verify all migrations work correctly
    - Functional UI Elements
-     - [ ] Implement proper functionality for "View All" buttons
+     - [x] Implement proper functionality for "View All" buttons
      - [ ] Replace placeholder contents in the app with actual functionality
      - [ ] Disable or remove UI elements that aren't fully implemented
+   - Architecture Improvements
+     - [x] Consolidate duplicate controllers
+     - [x] Remove adapter patterns where possible
+     - [x] Isolate mock data to test environment
    - Error Handling Standardization
      - [ ] Standardize on SnackbarService for all error notifications
      - [ ] Replace all direct ScaffoldMessenger calls